If you’ve ever owned a traditional quartz watch for long enough, you’ve likely had to deal with the hassle of changing the watch battery.

 9. Seiko 5 SNK809

-The Seiko 5 SNK809 is a more rugged and tough field-watch variation of the slightly dressier Seiko 5 SNXS79 we took a look at earlier in this list.
+The Seiko 5 SNK809 (full review) is a more rugged and tough field-watch variation of the slightly dressier Seiko 5 SNXS79 we took a look at earlier in this list.

 It has bold legible markings for the hour and minute tracks, as well as a bright white set of hands that you just can’t miss.